 True, some European and African countries and individual districts and states and provinces have made valiant efforts in reduction.
 But the world collective is heading towards a 5ºC temperature increase by the end of this century.
 That will be catastrophic for both the ecology and the economy of this planet.
 This is a nothing less than a war between the needs of the global commons and the special interests of a wealthy few.

 “When war comes the first casualty is truth.”
 This is seen clearly in the denial by many of our political leaders in the truths of scientific research and indigenous wisdoms .
 It is also seen in the erosion of social justice and economic policies designed to protect the most vulnerable in our society.

 it is seen most chillingly in the death of Jamal Khashoggi and the lack of unanimous political leadership to bring to justice and hold to account his murderers.
 Bear witness.
-This was the world leadership saying, “It’s too bad that a Saudi Prince ordered the murder of a New York Times journalist speaking out for human rights, but we have to consider the economic benefits of doing business with an oil rich country.”
+This was the world leadership saying, “It’s too bad that a Saudi Prince ordered the murder of a Washington Post journalist speaking out for human rights, but we have to consider the economic benefits of doing business with an oil rich country.”
 The President of the United States refuses to listen to the recordings of the murder, refuses to accept international and his own intelligence agencies assessments that the Crown Prince of Saudi Arabia ordered the murder, and basically condones the political assassination of dissident journalists.